-Climate change is threatening wildlife across the planet – and time to mitigate the damage is running out.
-Scientists warn that the effects of global warming are far worse than we realise.
-Unless we take immediate, drastic and decisive action, our survival and that of animals and ecosystems is severely imperilled.
-The importance of this cannot be overstated.
+Climate change is threatening wildlife around the planet – and time to mitigate the damage is running out.
+Scientists warn that the effects of global warming are far worse than the politicians grasp realize.
+Unless we take immediate, drastic and decisive action, our survival and that of animals and ecosystems is severely imperiled.

 The current climate crisis.

 In recent decades, ecologists have observed significant changes in the condition and distribution of wildlife across the globe.
 These changes are occurring at unprecedented rates, higher than expected for any species.

 Global warming is already having a devastating impact on our environment and the world’s animals.
 Intense and more frequent droughts, storms, floods and temperatures; melting glaciers; rising sea levels, and warming oceans are directly harming animals, damaging the environments in which they live, and wreaking havoc on ecosystems.

 From polar bears in the Arctic to turtles off the coast of Indonesia, the survival of much life on Earth is at risk from the changing climate and warming planet.
 Wildlife migrations are disrupted, reproductive behavior is changing in many species, animal populations are diminishing and thousands, of animal species are becoming extinct every year.
 Thousands – if not millions – of species are racing towards extinction.